concourse/blog/content/posts/2025-01-06-concourse-2024-review.md

 Some folks in the community reached out to me offering to try starting a company centered around Concourse.
 I of course said yes!
 Right now we are a small, dedicated team with a combined 10+ years of experience running Concourse clusters both small and large.
 The goal of this commercial venture is to advance and sustain then open-source Concourse project.
 We think Concourse is still the best CI/CD tool out there and that we can make a compelling commercial offering around it.

-If your company may be interested in what a "Concourse" company has to offer then please share your email with us here: [https://forms.gle/Nu8mZuoJJmHxvXYdA](https://forms.gle/Nu8mZuoJJmHxvXYdA)
+~~If your company may be interested in what a "Concourse" company has to offer then please share your email with us here: LINK REMOVED~~

-**We will not use your email for any marketing stuff.
-We will only ever contact you once, likely before April 2025.**
+> **May 2025 Update** - If you're looking for someone to run a managed Concourse (SaaS) for you please reach out to the folks at [CentralCI](https://centralci.com/).
+If you're looking for commercial support for your on-premise Concourse please reach out to [Pixel Air](https://pixelair.io/).

 One last thing I want to mention about this company we're building, because it's important to us, is that we are not taking any kind of VC funding.
 We are not creating a company that will be focused on "growth at all costs".
 Our focus will be on developing the product (Concourse) and using the product to solve CI/CD problems for customers, and finally catching up to the rest of the CI/CD world with a managed/SaaS version of Concourse.
 We want to build a sustainable business.
 We are not building a business to eventually sell; we are building a business that will advance and sustain Concourse and the entire community surrounding it.